What do I wish I had known when I started surfing?

 It's like learning to ride a bike, you don't learn on a racing bike, you learn on a tricycle: it's slower, more stable and more forgiving.

-Almost every surfer I meet on the beach doesn't warm up.
+Almost all the surfers I see going into the water haven't warmed up.
 That's stupid.
 Firstly, warming up prevents injuries.
-Secondly, once you're warmed up, you'll be at 100% capacity on the first wave.
+Secondly, once you're warmed up, you'll be at 100% capacity on your first wave.
 Why wait 10 waves to surf at your best?
 Furthermore, when you warm up, you accumulate heat, which allows you to stay in cold water longer.
 In my experience, paddling like crazy on your board doesn't help at all.
 You just get exhausted, not warmer.
 And once you start shivering, it's over, you have to get out of the water.
-To surf longer, you have to get warm before you surf.
-I know I'm ready when I'm sweating in my wetsuit and feeling really warm.
-I have found that doing knee bends helps me generate a lot of heat.
-That's because they work the biggest muscles in the body: the quadriceps.
-I think that's why bodyboarders don't really feel the cold: they're constantly using their quadriceps to move in the water.
-So here is a good warm-up routine:

 Use sunscreen.
 Skin cancer is no joke.
 And if you're surfing in a very sunny country, don't forget to put sunscreen on your calves.